Ismoh/NoitaMP/CONTRIBUTING.md

 end

 ---Constructor of the class.
 This is mandatory!
----@param objectOfExampleClass ExampleClass
+---@param exampleClassObject ExampleClass
 ---@return ExampleClass
-function ExampleClass:new(objectOfExampleClass, customProfiler, importClass, foo, bar) objectOfExampleClass = objectOfExampleClass or self or {} -- Use self if this is called as a class constructor setmetatable(exampleObject, self) self.__index = self
+function ExampleClass:new(exampleClassObject, customProfiler, importClass, foo, bar) exampleClassObject = exampleClassObject or self or {} -- Use self if this is called as a class constructor

   local cpc = customProfiler:start("ExampleClass:new")

-  -- Initialize all imports to avoid recursive imports self.customProfiler = customProfiler or require("CustomProfiler"):new()
+  -- Initialize all imports to avoid recursive imports exampleClassObject.customProfiler = customProfiler or require("CustomProfiler"):new()
-  self.importClass = importClass or require("importClass"):new()
+  exampleClassObject.importClass = importClass or require("importClass"):new()
-  self.foo = foo or require("foo"):new()
+  exampleClassObject.foo = foo or require("foo"):new()
-  self.bar = bar or require("bar"):new()
+  exampleClassObject.bar = bar or require("bar"):new()

-  customProfiler:stop("ExampleClass:new", cpc)
+  exampleClassObject.customProfiler:stop("ExampleClass:new", cpc)
   return objectOfExampleClass
 end